 For the third time in 15 years, protesters in the Kyrgyz capital of Bishkek have seized and set fire to the “White House,” the seat of parliament and presidential staff.
 The chaotic situation has toppled President Jeenbekov and is still rapidly evolving, with political actors jockeying for power.
 It’s a scene all too familiar to Kyrgyzstan, which since 2005 has experienced several cycles of protests and calls for advancing democracy followed by backsliding into authoritarianism.
 But this time around, even with all the familiar players and moves, there are also strong differences that are worth thorough assessment.

-Join USIP for a discussion of the ongoing situation in Kyrgyzstan and its implications for peace and stability in Central Asia.
-The conversation will examine how organized crime, youth mobilization, social media, and the impact of the COVID-19 pandemic have factored into the crisis.
-The discussion will also analyze how the United States and the region, including Kyrgyzstan’s Central Asian neighbors and Russia, are assessing and responding to the developments.
+On October 28, USIP held a discussion on the ongoing situation in Kyrgyzstan and its implications for peace and stability in Central Asia.
+The conversation examined how organized crime, youth mobilization, social media, and the impact of the COVID-19 pandemic have factored into the crisis.
+The discussion also analyzed how the United States and the region, including Kyrgyzstan’s Central Asian neighbors and Russia, are assessing and responding to the developments.

 Scott Worden, welcoming remarks